neptune-ai/docs/docs/integrations/r-support.rst

       log_metric('OOB errors', err)
     }

-You can sort your experiments by metrics you care about and take a look at the charts in the application.
+You can sort your experiments by the metrics you care about and take a look at the charts in the application.

 Track artifacts
 ---------------
-You can also save your model weights, pdf report files or other objects in Neptune.
-All you need to do is pass the filepath to the neptune$send_artifact() method and it will be attached to your experiment.
+You can also save your model weights, PDF report files or other objects in Neptune.
+All you need to do is pass the filepath to the ``neptune$send_artifact()`` method and it will be attached to your experiment.

 .. code:: R

     save(model, file="model.Rdata")
     log_artifact('model.Rdata')

-Once it is logged, sharing it with your colleagues or collaborators is super easy.
+Once it is logged, `sharing it <../learn-about-neptune/collaborate.html#experiment-charts-and-other-resources>`_ with your colleagues or collaborators is super easy.

 Track images and charts
 -----------------------
-Logging images and charts to Neptune is very simple as well.
-Just use the neptune$send_image() method that takes the nameof the logging channel and a path to image as arguments.
-You can log more than one chart to the same channel to organize things, just send another image to the same channel.
+Logging images and charts to Neptune is very simple, as well.
+Just use the ``neptune$send_image()`` method that takes the name of the logging channel and a path to image as arguments.
+You can log more than one chart to the same channel to organize things - just send another image to the same channel.

 .. code:: R